-The TIP by-laws do not currently allow shareholders to participate in the Shareholders' Meeting by audio or video conference or to exercise voting rights by correspondence or electronic means, without prejudice to the possibility for shareholders to be represented by written proxy or by proxy conferred on a designated representative.
+The TIP By-laws do not currently allow shareholders to participate in the Shareholders' Meeting by audio or video conference or to exercise voting rights by correspondence or electronic means, without prejudice to the possibility for shareholders to be represented by written proxy or by proxy conferred on a designated representative.

-During the Financial Year, a single Shareholders' Meeting of TIP was held on 27 April 2023, at which the draft resolutions to be adopted in relation to the various items on the agenda were received by TIP's Board of Directors.
+During the financial year, only one TIP Shareholders' Meeting was held, on 29 April 2024, at which the proposals for resolutions to be passed in connection with the various items on the agenda were received from TIP's Board of Directors.

 The Issuer shall have a shareholders' meeting regulation that indicates the procedures to be followed for the orderly and functional conduct of the Ordinary and Extraordinary Shareholders' Meeting of the Company and which guarantees the right of each shareholder to speak on the matters under discussion (the "Shareholders' Meeting Regulation").
 In general, the Shareholders' Meeting Regulation concerns: (i) the convening of the meeting; (ii) the discussion of items on the agenda and (iii) voting.
-In particular, pursuant to Article 19 of the General Meeting Regulation, all persons entitled to participate in the meeting can speak by raising their hand.
+In particular, pursuant to Article 16 of the General Meeting Regulation, all persons entitled to participate in the meeting can speak by raising their hand.
 To allow the most extensive participation in the discussion and having regard to the subject matter and the importance of the topics to be discussed, each intervention may last a maximum of 15 (fifteen) minutes, or that lesser time established at any given time by the Chairman of the Meeting, as permitted by Article 19 of the Shareholders' Meeting Regulation.
 The Shareholders' Meeting Regulation can be found in the "Corporate Governance" section of the TIP website.